Minimal Unital Cyclic $C_\infty$-Algebras and the Real and Rational Homotopy Type of Closed Manifolds: Introduction

-We introduce a stratification of isotopy modulo $k$, for all $k \in \N^+$, on the set of all minimal $C_\infty$-algebra enhancements of a finite type graded commutative algebra (GCA) $H^*$ and show that two such $C_\infty$-algebra enhancements are isotopic if and only if they are isotopic modulo $k$ for any $k \in \N^+$.
-As a result, we give classifications of real and rational homotopy types of connected, simply connected smooth manifolds $M$ with the same cohomology algebra $H^*(M, \F)$, $\F = \Q, \R$, in terms of a sequence of obstruction classes defining the extendability of isotopy modulo $k$ to isotopy modulo $(k+1)$ of minimal $C_\infty$-algebra enhancements of $H^*(M, \F)$.
-We show that the real and rational homotopy types of a closed $(r-1)$-connected manifold of dimension $n \le l (r-1) +2$, $ r\ge 2$, $l \ge 4$, is defined uniquely by the isotopy modulo $(l-2)$ of the corresponding minimal unital cyclic $C_\infty$-algebra enhancements of $H^* (M, \F)$, $F = \R$, $\Q$, respectively (Theorem \ref{thm:finite}).
-Furthermore, we illustrate the technique of Hodge homotopy, introduced by Fiorenza--Kawai--L\^e--Schwachh\"ofer in \cite{FKLS2021}, and developed further by Fiorenza--L\^e in \cite{FiorenzaLe2025}, to give a new proof of a formality theorem for $(r-1)$-connected closed manifolds $M$ of dimension $4r-1$ due to Crowley--Nordstr\"om \cite{CN} and an extension of a formality theorem for $(r-1)$-connected closed manifolds $M$ of dimension $4r$ due to Cavalcanti \cite{Cavalcanti2006}.
+We introduce a stratification of isotopy modulo $k$, for all $k \in \N^+$, on the set of all minimal $C_\infty$-algebra enhancements of a finite dimensional graded commutative algebra (GCA) $H^*$ and show that two such minimal $C_\infty$-algebra enhancements are $C_\infty$-isotopic if and only if they are isotopic modulo $k$ for every $k \in \N^+$ (Theorem \ref{thm:iso_from_equiv}).
+As a result, we give classifications of real and rational homotopy types of simply connected smooth manifolds $M$ with the same cohomology algebra $H^*(M, \F)$, $\F = \Q, \R$, in terms of a sequence of obstruction classes defining the extendability of isotopy modulo $k$ to isotopy modulo $(k+1)$ of minimal $C_\infty$-algebra enhancements of $H^*(M, \F)$.
+We show that the real and rational homotopy types of a closed $(r-1)$-connected manifold of dimension $n\leq\ell(r-1)+2$, where $r\geq2$ and $\ell\geq4$, are determined uniquely by the cohomology algebra $H^*(M;\F)$ and the isotopy class modulo $(\ell-2)$ of the corresponding minimal unital cyclic $C_\infty$-algebra enhancement, for $\F=\R$ and $\F=\Q$, respectively (Theorem \ref{thm:finite}).
+Furthermore, we illustrate the technique of Hodge homotopy, introduced by Fiorenza--Kawai--L\^e--Schwachh\"ofer in \cite{FKLS2021}, and developed further by Fiorenza--L\^e in \cite{FiorenzaLe2025}, to give a new proof of a formality theorem for $(r-1)$-connected closed manifolds $M$ of dimension $4r-1$ with $b_r \le 3$ admitting the Lefschetz property due to Crowley--Nordstr\"om \cite{CN}.
+We also prove a borderline extension of a vanishing theorem of Fiorenza--L\^e: if an $(r-1)$-connected Poincar\'e DGCA over $\Q$ of degree $n\leq5r-2$ admits a Hodge homotopy and satisfies $b^r\leq2$, then the operations of its transferred minimal unital cyclic $C_\infty$-algebra vanish in every arity $k\geq4$.